wsw22000/sqlalchemy-challenge/README.md

 ### Temperature Analysis

-* Used a `calc_temps` function to calculate the min, avg, and max temperatures for the trip using the matching dates from the most recent previous year (i.e., use "2017-01-01" if trip start date was "2018-01-01").
+* Used a `calc_temps` function to calculate the min, avg, and max temperatures for the trip using the matching dates from the most recent previous year.

 * Plotted the min, avg, and max temperature from previous query as a bar chart.